adeschamps/puzzles/README.md

 Each row and column has a list of numbers which denotes the number of black squares required, and how they are to be grouped.
 Try it at http://www.puzzle-nonograms.com

 The crux of this program is the row_iterator class, which, given a vector describing the groupings of black squares, iterates over every possible way to arrange them.
-For example, if a row of length 5 must contain a blocks of length 2 and 1, there are three ways to achieve this:
+For example, if a row of length 5 must contain blocks of length 2 and 1, there are three ways to achieve this:

 * X X _ X _
 * X X _ _ X